 regular CPU quota to launch preemptible instances.

 After Compute Engine grants you preemptible CPU quota in a region, all preemptible instances will count against preemptible CPU quota automatically.
 Normal instances will continue to count against regular CPU quota.
-You will not see preemptible CPU quota in the Google Cloud Platform Console until it has been granted.

 The VM instances quota is also a regional quota and limits the number of VM instances that can exist in a given region, regardless of whether the VM is running or not.
 This quota is visible in the Google Cloud Platform Console but does not need to be requested and is set automatically by Compute Engine to be 10x you regular CPU quota.
 This quota applies to both running and non-running VMs, and to normal and preemptible instances.